File a Damage Claim

 5. To file on-line: RCOC On-line Damage Claim Form

-6. You may also wish to Download RCOC Damage Claim Document.
+6. You may also wish to Download RCOC Damage Claim Document (if mailed or dropped off, the RCOC will only maintain an electronic copy of the claim form).
 The document and attachments can be sent by email to email@example.com or mail it to:

 Road Commission for Oakland County